dvmlls/bdscale/README.md

 ```

-This yields a graph with a large gap at the beginning of September, because Labor Day was on the 1st:
+Yields a graph with a large gap at the beginning of September, because Labor Day was on the 1st:

 <img src='man/figures/calendar.PNG'>

 ### Plot on a business-day axis:

-If instead you plot against `scale_x_bd`:
+Plot against `scale_x_bd` instead:

 ```
 df %>% filter(as.Date('2014-08-01') < date & date < as.Date('2014-10-08')) %>%